rychisholm3/Social-Media-Video-Formatter/README.md

 ## Technical Architecture

 The project is written in Python and built entirely on the OpenShot `libopenshot` library.
-A `VideoFormatter` class in `formatter/core.py` manages an OpenShot `Timeline` and one or more `Clip` objects placed on numbered layers — layer 1 for the video, layer 2 for the text overlay.
-This mirrors the track-stack model used inside the OpenShot desktop editor.
+A `VideoFormatter` class in `formatter/core.py` manages an OpenShot `Timeline` and one or more `Clip` objects placed on numbered layers, Layer 1 for the video, layer 2 for the text overlay.
+This mirrors the model used inside the OpenShot desktop editor.

 All transform and volume properties are expressed as `Keyframe` objects, OpenShot's core animation primitive, even when the value is static.
 Text overlays and audio normalization are handled separately in `formatter/effects.py`.
-Encoded output is written frame-by-frame through an `FFmpegWriter`, using H.264 compression at a bitrate determined by whichever platform preset is active.
+Encoded output is written frame-by-frame through an `FFmpegWriter`, using standard (H.264) compression at a bitrate determined by whichever platform is being exported to.

 ## Setup Requirements